-- a) The ECU/Dashboard/Harness must be the Supersport 300 approved Control Electronic System.
-The sole official supplier of the Control Electronics System is Solo Engineering. www.soloengineering.com, sales@solengineering.com as documented in the approved parts list.

-- b) The software and firmware used must be from the list of legal software/firmware versions published at www.fim-live.com.

-- c) Optional equipment sold by the motorcycle Manufacturer for the homologated model is considered not homologated with the bike and must follow the requirements for approved electronics/data loggers.

-- d) At any time during an event the Technical Director has the right to make a team substitute their ECU with an FIM sample.
+- a) The ECU/Dashboard/Harness must be the Supersport 300 Control Electronic System.
+The sole official supplier of the Control Electronics System is Solo Engineering. www.soloengineering.com, sales@solengineering.com as documented in the eligible parts list. - b) The software and firmware used must be from the Eligible Parts for Competition List 2021. - c) The ECU must have the "FIM Settings" section up to date at all times it is the teams responsibility to ensure that this is done. - d) Optional equipment sold by the motorcycle Manufacturer for the homologated model is considered not homologated with the bike and must follow the requirements for eligible electronics/data loggers. - e) At any time during an event the Technical Director has the right to make a team substitute their ECU with an FIM sample.

-- e) Sensors may not be replaced, modified or substituted unless noted and the allowed OEM ECU sensors/channels are:
+- f) Sensors may not be replaced, modified or substituted unless noted and the allowed OEM ECU sensors/channels are:

 - i) Throttle position Sensor(s)

+- ii) Grip position sensor see Eligible Parts for Competition List 2021 for substitutions

-- ii) Map sensor, Map Sync (pressure sensor on the intake port used to synchronize the engine during the start)
+- iii) Map sensor, Map Sync (pressure sensor on the intake port used to synchronize the engine during the start)

-- iii) Airbox Pressure
+- iv) Airbox Pressure

-- iv) Engine pick-ups (Cam, crank)
+- v) Engine pick-ups (Cam, crank)

-- v) Twist grip position
+- vi) Twist grip position

-- vi) Front Speed (from ABS sensor)
+- vii) Front Speed (from ABS sensor)

-- vii) Rear Speed (from ABS sensor)
+- viii) Rear Speed (from ABS sensor)

-- viii) Gearbox output shaft speed
+- ix) Gearbox output shaft speed

-- ix) Gear position
+- x) Gear position

-- x) Barometric air pressure
+- xi) Barometric air pressure

-- xi) Water temperature
+- xii) Water temperature

-- xii) Air temperature
+- xiii) Air temperature

-- xiii) Oil Pressure Switch
+- xiv) Oil Pressure Switch

-- xiv) Tip-Over Switch (Internal to ECU)
+- xv) Tip-Over Switch (Internal to ECU)